Regional Force Surveillance Units

 The Regional Force Surveillance Units (RFSUs) are specialised infantry units of the Australian Army Reserve responsible for patrolling northern Australia.
-Collectively, the RFSUs form the Regional Force Surveillance Group commanded by a Colonel based at the 2nd Division Headquarters in Sydney.
+Collectively, the RFSUs form the Regional Force Surveillance Group that is commanded by a Colonel based in Darwin.
 The RFSUs conduct regular operational patrols during peacetime, and are composed primarily of Reservists who live within the area of operations.
 There are currently three battalion-sized RFSUs: